 How to cry and let it all out

-But this doesn’t mean you need to wait until your next therapy session.
-There are things you can do to get you to cry.
+This doesn’t mean you need to wait until your next therapy session.
+There are things you can do to help you to cry and release some tension.
 Sometimes, we’re so used to keeping everything inside of us that when it comes to being vulnerable and showing emotion, we clam up and block ourselves.
 [Read: How to make yourself cry – 10 techniques to get you crying]

-Now, there are times when you do this because it’s not an appropriate time to show emotion.
+Now, there is a time and a place for crying.
+Perhaps it’s not an appropriate time to show emotion.
 However, at some point, you should let your emotions go.
 So, if crying doesn’t come easily to you, don’t worry.
 There are some things to do to get yourself teary-eyed.
-Let’s get those waterworks going people!
+Let’s get those waterworks going, people!

 #1 It’s scientifically backed.
-A study completed by Asmir Gra?anin et.al, found that though people generally decrease in mood right after crying, around 90-minutes after, people report feeling better than they did prior to crying.
+A study found that though people generally decrease in mood right after crying.
+Around 90-minutes after, people report feeling better than they did prior to crying.
 This is the first study to show a direct correlation between crying and mood improvement.
 You can’t argue with science!
 [Read: The scientific answers for why you’re so emotional]

 #2 Forget what people told you about crying.
 Many people think crying is a sign of weakness, and if you cry, you’re less of a person.
 However, that’s all a giant lie.
 This whole “boys don’t cry” ideology is actually emotionally and mentally destroying you.

 #3 Why do you hold it in?
 Before you cry, it’s important to reflect to why you’re unable to cry.
 Why do you hold it in?
 Is it because you think you’ll be seen as weak?
 Do you struggle to express your feelings in general?
 Finding out why you don’t cry helps you overcome these issues.
-Once you accept and move past why you do allow yourself to cry, you can work on trying to cry.
+Once you accept and move past this, you can work on learning how to cry.

 #4 Find a safe place to cry.
 Now, this safe place could be anywhere.
 Maybe you’re the safest in your kitchen, bedroom, or at your therapist’s.
 Wherever it is that you feel safe, it should be the place where you allow yourself to let go.